Canon’s EOS 5D Mark IV lists video recording as one of its main features – we take a look at what it offers the videographer.

 High speed shooting at up to 100fps is also possible, and this output at 25fps (a quarter of the speed).

 When set to NTSC, frame rates on offer are 30fps (29.97fps), 24 fps and 23.98fps, with an additional 60fps option when recording in Full HD.
-High Speed footage, meanwhile, is captured at 119.97fps and output at 29.97fps.
+High-Speed footage, meanwhile, is captured at 119.97fps and output at 29.97fps.

 When recording HD or Full HD footage, the camera uses the entire sensor (without a crop being applied, and so that angle of view of whatever lens you’re using will be maintained).
-This also means that if find yourself limited while shooting in 4K by this, you have the option of switching Full HD (obviously at the expense of resolution).
+This also means that if you find yourself limited while shooting in 4K by this, you have the option of switching to Full HD (obviously at the expense of high resolution).

 As the horizontal DCI 4K resolution is slightly higher than that of UHD 4K, the aspect ratio of recorded footage is approximately 17:9 rather than the more standard 16:9 ratio.
 This changes to 16:9 when recording in either Full HD or HD options.

-The camera’s ISO range can be adjusted over a range of ISO 100-12,800 as standard when capturing 4K footage, and ISO 100-25,600 when capturing Full HD videos.
+This Canon camera’s ISO range can be adjusted over a range of ISO 100-12,800 as standard when capturing 4K footage, and ISO 100-25,600 when capturing Full HD videos.
 In both cases this can be controlled in 1/3EV increments.

 If you want the camera to automatically select higher ISOs, this needs to be enabled through the menu system beforehand.
 The options here allow you to set a range of ISO 100-Hi1 (51,200 equivalent) or ISO 200-Hi2 (102,400 equivalent).